 Both moments are encapsulations of what The Marvelous Mrs. Maisel does so well: creating beautifully immersive representations of the past that are both real and heightened, and always delightful.

-Season 1 of the Marvelous Mrs. Maisel is available to stream via Amazon Prime.
-Season 2 is expected later this year.
+Seasons 1 and 2 of the Marvelous Mrs. Maisel are available to stream via Amazon Prime.

 Looking for some 1950s inspiration of your own?
 Explore thousands of rare historical video clips in the Pond5 Archival Collection:

 Top image: Rachel Brosnahan, Tony Shalhoub, and Marin Hinkle in ‘The Marvelous Mrs. Maisel.’
 All images courtesy of Amazon Studios.